 - ArticleJulie Coyne: Creating A Community of Care in Highland GuatemalaOn any given afternoon, for the last 22 years, Julie Coyne has waited eagerly at the doorway to Education and Hope, green eyes twinkling.
 Children emerge from the surrounding streets dressed in …Topics: Catholics and Catholicism, Economic Inequality, Education, Engaged Spirituality, Immigration, Latin America, Spiritual Exemplars, weforum

 - AudioIsmael “Melo” Moreno: A Voice of Opposition in HondurasThis radio documentary was produced by KALW’s The Spiritual Edge, with the support of CRCC’s global project on engaged spirituality.
-Listen to it on The Spiritual Edge website.
-Father Ismael Moreno Coto …Topics: Catholics and Catholicism, Engaged Spirituality, Latin America, Spiritual Exemplars
+To hear this and other profiles, subscribe to The Spiritual Edge podcast in your …Topics: Catholics and Catholicism, Engaged Spirituality, Latin America, Spiritual Exemplars

 - VideoThe Influence of Archbishop Oscar Romero